is

 “But by your definition, even just existing is tyrannical!”

-People don’t want to be tyrants and commit violence; these are simply ugly ‘means to an end’ to achieve what they want in spite of what others want.
+People don’t want to be oppressors and commit violence, they’re simply ugly ‘means to an end’ to achieve what they want.
 See the section ‘None are free until all are free’ to learn why we believe neglecting another’s plight isn’t just dismissive of their values, but also one’s own.

 “But people can be slaves to their desires!”